 What are cookies?

-First, let’s start with the basics.
 A cookie is a small amount of data generated by a website and stored on a user’s computer by their web browser.
-It is used to identify users and track their browsing activity – insights gleaned from this data are then used to give site owners insight into user behaviour, using platforms such as Google Analytics, as well as to create targeted ads and a more personalised online experience.
+It is used to identify users and track their browsing activity – site owners can use platforms like Google Analytics to glean insights into user behaviour from this data, as well as to create targeted ads and provide a more personalised online experience.